ClevelandRockCzar/CompTia-Security-Plus-SYO-601-Acnoyms-Flash-Cards/README.md

+CompTia Security+ SYO-601 Anki Flash Card Deck.
-This is a Anki card deck for all of the acronyms used in the CompTia Security+ SYO-601 exam.
+This is a Anki flash card deck for all of the acronyms used in the CompTia Security+ SYO-601 exam.
 You must have Anki installed for it to work.
 You can download the free desktop version here: https://apps.ankiweb.net/.
 You have to pay for the mobile version but I beleive it's worth it.